 Just more than 4-in-10 carry personal debt (besides a mortgage - 42%).
 Close to half have no debt (48%).

 Two thirds (62%) approve of Bill C-377, the legislation which requires unions to disclose expenditures and salaries.

-Equal proportions, about a third each, will vote for the Conservatives (35%) or the Liberals (34%) if a federal election were held today.
+Exactly equal proportions, one third each, will vote for the New Democrats or the Conservatives (32% each) if a federal election were held today.

 Nov 8, 2017